 - Madness Mantra: The dead citizens of Pittsburgh.
 "YOU.
 GUILTY.
 FAULT."

-- Person of Mass Destruction: The unnamed man in the comic (Ken Connell in Star Brand), who is responsible.
+- Person of Mass Destruction: The unnamed flying man (Ken Connell) whose power obliterates Pittsburgh.

-- Punny Name: Of all the towns to be reduced to a giant pit, of course it's Pittsburgh.
+- Punny Name: There's not much humor in the book, but even so - of all the towns to be reduced to a giant pit, of course it's Pittsburgh.

 - Revenge: The Witness vows that he'll find the man who destroyed Pittsburgh, make sure he's dead, or - if he isn't - somehow make him pay for what he's done.

 - Screw the Rules, I'm Doing What's Right!: When Browning orders Jenny to prioritise scientific data over saving survivors, she takes the M.A.X. suit and deserts the military.
 Browning responds by trying to shoot her.

 - Shooting Superman: When Jenny effectively deserts the military effort, choosing to help survivors rather than gather scientific data, Browning repeatedly shoots her as the M.A.X. suit flies off.
 It doesn't achieve much.

 - Small Role, Big Impact: Ken Connell is seen on just three pages of The Pitt (one of them as an unconscious body carried away by the hurricane winds, another as a tiny silhouette against the bright light of the blast), he gets no dialogue and he's not named in the book.
 He also accidentally kills everyone in Pittsburgh.

 - Trapped in a Sinking Car: The family we initially see outside Pittsburgh are just outside the annihilation zone, and the winds pick up their Volkswagen and carry it into the pit, submerging the car in the watery "Pitt juice" at the bottom.
 They survive long enough for Jenny to rescue them.
 Although later New Universe stories reveal that it might have been better if they didn't.